Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Dow is 183 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days below previous high of 192 days in the last 5 years of Dow, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)